The advice sheets below have the latest information on fair trading. If you need more advice call 01753 475111 (Regulatory Services option).

 Section 12 of the Torts (Interference with Goods) Act 1977 sets out what action a trader should take to get the goods collected and makes it clear what they can do if they are not.

-It is sufficient to have a notice, which is easily visible to consumers, stating how long the trader will keep goods after repair and an intention to dispose of them after this date.
+It is sufficient for traders to have a notice, which is easily visible to consumers, stating how long they will keep goods after repair and an intention to dispose of them after this date.
 The time period would need to be reasonable.

 If no notice is displayed, the trader may need to send a letter by recorded delivery to the consumer specifying that the goods are ready for collection and from where.
 The letter should also state the amount owing.
 Additional notification must also be given if the trader intends to sell or dispose of the goods after a certain date and how additional proceeds from the sale can be collected.